-Chapter #035 Hosts 2019 National Veterans for Peace Conference
+Chapter #035 Hosts 2019 National Veterans for Peace Convention

 This year, our chapter was honored to host the national convention.
 See below for highlights, videos, and more from “Sacred Lands, Sacred Lives: Peace Knows No Borders”.

 Thank you to Dennis Mills for the majority of these wonderful videos of our 2019 Convention and for his work documenting the movement.

 Ruth (Loke) was the keynote speaker at the 2019 Veterans For Peace convention.
 Ruth Aloua is a Kanaka Maoli from the Kona District.
 Her grandmother’s lineage binds her to the island Hawai’i and her grandfathers to Maui.
 She is a mahi’ai (farmer) and a kia’i loko (fishpond guardian) whose work extends to the peaks of Mauna a Wākea to the plains of Pōhakuloa into the deepest depths of the ocean to the realm of Kanaloa.
 She is an advocate for peace and justice fostering nonviolent interaction between people, land, water, ocean and air.

 Full Opening Plenary featuring Carol Evans and Pat Moses.

 Deb Abrahamson, the founder and director of SHAWL- Sovereignty, Health, Air, Water and Land, gave the opening plenary.
 She spoke at the Veterans For Peace 2019 Convention about the poisoning and destruction of indigenous lands and people.

 Brittany Ramos DeBarros spoke about her experience standing up to the military industrial complex and her work with About Face’s Drop the MIC campaign on Friday night.

 A farewell video tribute to VFP Executive Director Michael McPhearson.